sothach/minimal/README.md

 **Data constraints**

-Provide comma-seperated list of integer values in the domain of `java.lang.Long`
+Provide comma-separated list of integer values in the domain of `java.lang.Long`

 **Data example**